Valerie Banschbach Profile

 Research & Teaching Interests

-Conservation ecology, agro-ecology, behavioral ecology, social insects (esp. ants and bees), tropical ecology, pedagogy and curriculum development in environmental studies and science; entrepreneurship for scientists
+Wildlife conservation; animal behavior; agro-ecology; social insects (esp. ants and bees); tropical ecology; pedagogy and curriculum development in environmental studies and science; entrepreneurship for scientists

-Research on ants as bioindicators in a fire-dependent, threatened ecosystem: sandplain forest in Vermont.
-Since 2010, I have studied the ant community of burned and unburned plots of land in one of the most threatened forest types in the Northeastern United States, sandplain pine-oak-heath forest.
+Research on ants as bioindicators in a fire-dependent, threatened ecosystem: Sandplain forest in Vermont.
+Since 2010, I have studied the ant biodiversity of burned and unburned plots of land in one of the most threatened forest types in the Northeastern United States, sandplain pine-oak-heath forest.
 This work is done in collaboration with the Vermont Army National Guard who own and manage the largest remaining parcel of sandplain forest in the state of Vermont.
-I have engaged 8 undergraduates in this work, and we have presented invited lectures, posters and talks at regional and national conferences in the USA and in India about the work.
+I have engaged 9 undergraduates in this work, and we have presented invited lectures, posters and talks at regional and national conferences in the USA and in India about the work.
 A peer-reviewed journal article describing some of our results appeared in the Northeastern Naturalist in 2014.
+In 2015, I worked with a Roanoke College student who received a Summer Scholar grant to and accompanied me to Vermont for fieldwork for his project for Honors in the Environmental Studies major.

 Elected and served as a public school board member and board chair in the Underhill ID District, Jericho, Vermont, for 6 years.